 Gus is our longest serving staff member and has over 18 years technical veterinary experience.
 He is our dedicated Endoscopy Nurse and his areas of special interest are Wound Management and Care.
 Gus is also Gilabbey’s Student Supervisor, facilitating and co-ordinating the training of Veterinary and Veterinary Nursing Students.

 Dip AVN Dip HE CVN RVN

-the operating theatres.
-Mairead graduated from UCD in 2007.
-In 2012 she graduated from Myerscough College with a Diploma in Higher Education Clinical Veterinary Nursing followed by an Advanced Diploma in Veterinary Nursing in 2013.
-Mairead has a particular interest in the care of our spinal and orthopaedic patients.
-Mairead was awarded Irish Veterinary Nurse of the Year 2013.
+Mairead graduated with a Diploma in Veterinary Nursing from University College Dublin in 2007.
+She attained a Diploma in Higher Education Clinical Veterinary Nursing from Myerscough College in 2012 and followed this with an RCVS Advanced Diploma in Veterinary Nursing in 2013.
+She is a regular lecturer at veterinary nursing conferences, an OSCE examiner and was awarded Irish Veterinary Nurse of the Year in 2013.

 RVN Dip Canine Aqua & Hydrotherapy, Cert.
 Small Animal Hydrotherapy, PG Cert Small Animal Rehabilitation Therapy.